isaacnmm/pestpolicy-hugo2XX/content/posts/can-fleas-live-in-human-hair/index.md

 ##  Conclusion

-Rarely do [fleas live](https://pestpolicy.com/where-do-fleas-live/) in human hair but never say never.
+Rarely do [fleas live](https://pestpolicy.com/where-do-fleas-live/)in human hair but never say never.
 But when these fleas get into your hair - and bite your skin, they'll cause itching, red bumps, and allergic reactions.
 However, human blood isn't the preferred blood meal for fleas, and thus the insects won't lay eggs on the human hair - this is attributed to lowered fertility levels caused by poor diet.